ziyangji/business-model/README.md

 we freely provide the system and shares the code
 however with out the professional maintenance of our testing service, the sofware stability and safety is garuanteened
 customer needs to pay for this service
+we also provide 24*7 online service, so when the consumer facing some issues, we are always there to help the.